noahehall/theBookOfNoah/aws_developer.md

     - advanced encryption standard (AES) 256
   29. what is the largest size file you can transfer to S3 using a put operation?
     - 5gb, after that you must use multipart upload

-# cloudfront
-  1. what is an edge location ?
-    - the location where content will be cached
-  2. what is the origin?
-    - origin of all files that the CDN will distribute
-    - an s3 bucket, ec2 instance, elastic load balancer, or route53, or not on AWS
-  3. what is a distribution
-    - the name given to the CDN which consists of a collection of edge locations
-  4. what are the types of distributions
-    - web distribution: for websites
-    - RTMP: used for media streaming
-  5. Can you read or write to edge lcoations?
-    - you can read or write
-  6. how long are objects cached?
-    - for the life of the TTL (time to live)
-    - you set it on objects
-  7. Will you be charged for clearing cached objects?
-    - yes
-  8. how do you set TTLs ?
-    - its all based on the rate of change for your files
-  9. how are you going to secure cloudfront/s3 to certain users
-    - use restrict viewer access and choose presigned urls/cookies
-  10. are invalidations free ?
-    - no it costs each time
-  11. can you upload or download from cloudfront ?
-    - you can do both

 # databases
   0. RDS and DynamoDB come up a lot in the exam! read the FAQs!